-The speaker can then try to improve the paraphrase on their own, or call upon classmates for a lifeline-
+The speaker can then try to improve the paraphrase on their own, or call upon classmates for a lifeline- a peer can suggest a significant change that would make the paraphrase clear and accurate.

 3. QUESTION

 Before you respond to the idea, pose a question to learn a little more about your peer's thinking.